Wadu436/predictions-bot/README.md

 Initialize the database tables by running `aerich upgrade` \
 Run `python main.py`

-Alternatively, if you want to run it with Docker you can simply run `docker-compose up -d` to start the bot.
+Alternatively, if you want to run it with Docker you can simply run `docker-compose up --build -d` to start the bot.
 The same command can be used to upgrade it.
 This should be done after creating `config.py`.
 The Docker image automatically initializes the database.
 It also performs any possible migrations.
 ## Different database
 The above procedure will automatically install interfaces for Sqlite and PostgreSQL databases.
 If you want to use a MySQL database instead, you will have to install either [aiomysql](https://pypi.org/project/aiomysql/0.0.21/) or [asyncmy](https://pypi.org/project/asyncmy/)
 ## Migrations